rountree/msr-genie/README.md

-LLNL collated this information from The Intel64 and IA-32 Architecture Software Developer's Manual Volume 4:  Model-Specific Registers from [March 2023] document number [335592-079US].
-While we took due care in its transcription, we might have made mistake or several.
+LLNL collated this information from The Intel64 and IA-32 Architecture Software Developer's Manual Volume 4:  Model-Specific Registers from [March 2023] document number [335592-079US] with selected updates from the [December 2023] version [335592-082US].

+While we took due care in its transcription, we expect there are errors.
 For the most recent an authoritative documentation, please consult the most recent version of Volume 4 at https://www.intel.com/content/www/us/en/developer/articles/technical/intel-sdm.html Corrections and amplifications are most welcome.